AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/DescribeInstances.md

 -   PayByBandwidth
 -   PayByTraffic

-**Note:** When the **pay-by-traffic** billing method is used, the maximum inbound and outbound bandwidths are both the upper limits of bandwidths and used only for reference.
-In the event of resource contention, these maximum bandwidths cannot be guaranteed.
-If you want guaranteed bandwidths for your instances, use the **pay-by-bandwidth** billing method. |
+**Note:** When the **pay-by-traffic** billing method for network usage is used, the maximum inbound and outbound bandwidths are both the upper limits of bandwidths and used only for reference.
+When resources are insufficient, these maximum bandwidths cannot be guaranteed.
+If you want guaranteed bandwidths for your instance, use the **pay-by-bandwidth** billing method for network usage. |
 |InstanceName|String|No|Test|The name of the instance.
 Fuzzy search by using the asterisk \(\*\) wildcard is supported. |
 |ImageId|String|No|m-bp67acfmxazb4p\*\*\*\*|The ID of the image. |
 |Status|String|No|Running|The status of the instance.
 Valid values: